-For our kickoff recipe for March Muffin Madness, we have my friends Stacy and Matt from Paleo Parents sharing their Chunky Monkey Muffins!
+For our kickoff recipe for March Muffin Madness, we have my friends Stacy and Matt from Real Everything (formerly Paleo Parents) sharing their gluten-free Chunky Monkey Muffins!
 What a great recipe to launch the series!
 I mean who can resist any recipe that has Chunky Monkey in its name?

-First, A Word about the Paleo Parents and Their Paleo Kids
+First, A Word about Stacy and Matt of Real Everything and Their Paleo Kids

-Stacy, Matt, Cole, Finian, and Wesley are well known for their award-winning recipes and their successes with the Paleo diet.
+Stacy, Matt, Cole, Finian, and Wesley are well known for their award-winning recipes and their successes with the paleo diet.
 They have been featured in national publications, live speaking events, on radio shows, podcasts, videos, and news programs.
-Matt and Stacy are the authors of two paleo cookbooks—Eat Like a Dinosaur: Recipe & Guidebook for Gluten-Free Kids and Beyond Bacon: Paleo Recipes That Respect the Whole Hog, as well as an eBook 3-Phase Paleo on transitioning families to paleo living with three simple steps.
+Matt and Stacy are the authors of several paleo cookbooks—Eat Like a Dinosaur: Recipe & Guidebook for Gluten-Free Kids, Beyond Bacon: Paleo Recipes That Respect the Whole Hog, and Real Life Paleo: 175 Gluten-Free Recipes, Meal Ideas, and an Easy 3-Phased Approach to Lose Weight & Gain Health.

 Through all that, though, they say they are just a suburban family: a working mom and stay-at-home dad who raise three active young boys the paleo way.
 Having lost a total of over 200 pounds together themselves, and changing the health and wellness of their boys (behavioral and physical) after adopting a paleo diet, the Paleo Parents focus on a family-friendly approach to an ancestral lifestyle.
 They make it work for them, and they show you how you can too!
 Read more on their journey to health here.

-Now Back to Their Recipe for Chunky Monkey Muffins
+Now Back to Their Recipe for Gluten-Free Chunky Monkey Muffins

 They also share that “these muffins are vegan AND paleo with an option for tree-nut free too!
 Well, we’re not even sure they’re muffins.
 I mean, it’s fruit-sweetened without frosting so it’s not a cupcake.
 And it’s got the texture of a brownie.
 But it’s healthy enough from being sweetened only with fruit to be snuck for breakfast.
 Pay no attention to the aptness of this sweet treat’s name… focus on the simplicity and how delicious it is!”